 Skip to main content

 The consolidation of Japan as a state is an unresolved debate and subject of research.
-One popular theory is that during Japan’s prehistory during the Jomon (縄文, dated between c.
-14,000–300 BCE) and Yayoi (弥生時代, dated between 300 BCE–250 CE) periods, the inhabitants of the Japanese islands organized themselves into uji (氏), Japanese clans and kin groups.
-One of them, the Yamato, became the most powerful, eventually laying the foundations of the Yamato Period (大和時代, Yamato-jidai, dated between 250–710 CE) and the Yamato Province, now modern-day Nara Prefecture.
-Within this ancient province was Asuka city, the predecessor to Japan’s first known capital of Nara.
+One popular theory is that during Japan’s prehistory during the prehistoric Jomon 縄文時代 and Yayoi 弥生時代 periods, the inhabitants of the Japanese islands organized themselves into uji 氏, Japanese clans and kin groups.
+Among them, the Yamato clan rose to power and eventually dominated the others.
+This centralized authority established itself in what is now Nara Prefecture, where cities like Asuka played a vital role in the early stages of the Japanese state.

 While for many historians, Nara is considered Japan’s first capital of Japan, the rise of the Yamato Province, and its newly-appointed court expansion have led others to believe that Asuka was the first capital of Japan.
 Debates aside, Asuka remains one of the most fascinating glimpses of Japan’s ancient civilization.